by Allen B. Downey

 Python is an ideal programming language for this material.
 It is a good first language for people who have not programmed before, and it provides high-level data structures that are well-suited to express solutions to the problems we are interested in.

 Modeling and Simulation in Python is a Free Book.
-It is available under the Creative Commons Attribution-NonCommercial 3.0 Unported License, which means that you are free to copy, distribute, and modify it, as long as you attribute the work and don’t use it for commercial purposes.
+It is available under the a Creative Commons license, which means that you are free to copy, distribute, and modify it, as long as you attribute the source and don’t use it for commercial purposes.

 Other Free Books by Allen Downey are available from Green Tea Press.